vibhabellutagi19/vibhabellutagi19.github.io/blog/2025-01-01-spark-basics/index.md

 authors: [me]
 tags: [
         de,
-        apache-spark,
-        de-bootcamp
+        apache-spark
     ]
 keywords: [
             data engineering,
             apache spark,
+            Apache spark basics
         ]
 hide_table_of_contents: false
 image: assets/spark-basics/spark-basics.png
 ---
 import SocialLinks from '@site/src/components/SocialLinks/socialLinks.js'

-Welcome to my **Apache Spark** series!
+Welcome to my [Apache Spark](/blog/tags/apache-spark) series!
 I’ll dive deep into Apache Spark, from basics to advanced concepts.
 This series is about learning, exploring, and sharing—documenting my journey to mastering Apache Spark ( again ) while sharing insights, challenges, and tips.

 In this first post, we’ll cover the fundamentals of Apache Spark, its history, and why it’s a game-changer in data engineering.